Technology, Addiction & Recovery

 At its most basic, access to technology has allowed those with substance disorders the opportunity to learn more and find services that will help them in recovery.
 This also helps those around the addict, such as friends or parents, who can find more information to help them understand addiction.

-Various studies have already ascertained the benefits that technology that can offer in terms of assessment, treatment and relapse prevention.
+Various studies have already ascertained the benefits that technology can offer in terms of assessment, treatment, and relapse prevention.
 Early results from a smartphone-based recovery support system called A-CHESS showed that using the program led to 46 percent less heavy drinking days in alcohol-dependent individuals versus a control group.
 A 2015 study found that simply playing the game Tetris reduced cravings in a group of young college students ranging in age from 18-27, with more evidence that playing games can help manage cravings.

 However, this can present its own problems: since internet games trigger the brain in the same way as drugs—dopamine is released when you progress a level or take a hit—you can become addicted to these games.
 Still, there’s a strong argument that being addicted to Candy Crush is probably a lot less physically damaging than heroin or alcohol.